theexperiential/Artio/README.md

 # Artio
-Generate test grid patterns for multi-display projects
+## Generative pixel maps for multi-display TouchDesigner projects

+🚧 In Development...